davish/davi.sh/src/content/snippets/nix/nix-macos-setup.md

 }
 ```

+You should remember to change your username and home directory to match.

 2. Modify `flake.nix` to work with `home-manager`.
 The example code can be found [in the `home-manager` docs](https://nix-community.github.io/home-manager/index.html#sec-flakes-nix-darwin-module).
 In case that link breaks, here it is: